dthain/basekernel/README.md

 to mount the cdrom filesystem on that unit:

 <pre>
-mount 2
+mount 2 cdrom
 </pre>

 Use the <tt>list</tt> command to examine the root directory:

 <pre>
-list /
+list
 </pre>

 And use the <tt>run</tt> command to run a program:

 <pre>
-run /SAVER.EXE
+run /bin/saver.exe
 </pre>